abelselfa/Speed-Racer/README.md

 # Speed-Racer
 Spaceship racing game developed with a graphics engine made practically from scratch using C++ and OpenGL.

-# OBJECTIVE:
+# Objective:
 Get to the finish line (in White) before the other ship, but be careful!
 Asteroids can destroy your ship!!
 You will be teleported to the last checkpoint if that happens.

-# GAMEPLAY INSTRUCTIONS:
+# Gameplay instructions:

-// MENU
-USE W,S to choose the menu options.
+MENU -> USE W,S to choose the menu options.
 ENTER to accept.

-// IN GAME
-W, A, S, D and Mouse to move and change ship orientation.
+IN GAME -> W, A, S, D and Mouse to move and change ship orientation.
 Shift to Boost.

 Press ESC at any time to exit the game...

 HAVE FUN!

-# FEATURES:
+# Features:
 -We have created a randomized track of rings that change every time you retry the race.
 -The color of the rings changes so you know at all times which rings you already reached, what's the next ring and the FINISH LINE.
 -Theres also an arrow that always points to the next ring.
 It changes color depending on the relative position to the next ring.